-Notice to students and their parents/guardians will be made at least two business days before a pesticide application in or on school buildings or grounds occur.
+Notice to students and their parents/guardians will be made at least two business days before apesticide application in or on school buildings or grounds occur.
 The district maintains a registry of parents/guardians of students who have registered to receive written, email or telephone notification prior to the application of pesticides to school grounds.
-To be added to the list, please contact the director of buildings and grounds at 815-469-9103.
+To be added to the list, please contact the facilities manager at 815/469-9103.
 Notification will be given before application of the pesticide.
 Prior notice is not required if there is imminent threat to health or property.